 Treatment for Hydrocodone Addiction

-If you or someone you care about are struggling with hydrocodone addiction or another OUD, you should know that there are effective, evidence-based treatments that can help.10
+If you or someone you care about are struggling, you should know that there are effective, evidence-based hydrocodone addiction treatments that can help.4

-It’s not advisable to quit using hydrocodone “cold turkey” as opioid withdrawal can be extremely uncomfortable and distressing.16 The Substance Abuse and Mental Health Services Administration (SAMHSA) says that trying to withdraw from opioids without medication can cause needless suffering, especially in people who already have a limited pain tolerance.16
+It’s not advisable to quit using hydrocodone “cold turkey” as opioid withdrawal can be extremely uncomfortable.13 The Substance Abuse and Mental Health Services Administration (SAMHSA) says that trying to withdraw from opioids without medication can cause needless suffering, especially in people who already have a limited pain tolerance.13

-Professional detox is typically the first step in the recovery process and can help you safely and comfortably undergo withdrawal and prepare you for further treatment, such as inpatient or outpatient drug rehab.13, 14 Withdrawal typically starts 8 to 24 hours after your last dose and lasts about 7 to 14 days, or longer in some cases.15 During medical detox, you may receive medication to help eliminate or minimize withdrawal symptoms and ensure your comfort.
+Professional medical detox is typically the first step in the recovery process and can help you safely and comfortably undergo withdrawal and prepare you for further treatment, such as inpatient drug rehab or outpatient drug rehab.13, 14 Withdrawal typically starts 8 to 24 hours after your last dose and lasts about 7 to 14 days, or longer in some cases.15 During medical detox, you may receive medication to help eliminate or minimize withdrawal symptoms and ensure your comfort.
 Medications can include:4, 13, 15

 - Buprenorphine.
 This is a partial opioid agonist medication that also acts in a similar way to methadone to prevent or minimize withdrawal symptoms.
 People can also remain on buprenorphine following detox and formal treatment to help reduce the risk of relapse.

 - Lofexidine.
 This is a non-opioid medication that helps minimize withdrawal symptoms.